Points of Interest

 SITE OF THE SIGNING OF THE TREATY OF GREENEVILLE

-A granite monument engraved with Howard Christy Chandler’s painting of the signing of the Treaty is located on West Main Street at Elm Street, marking the approximate place where General “Mad” Anthony Wayne signed the Treaty.
+A granite monument engraved with Howard Christy Chandler’s painting of the signing of the Treaty is located on West Main Street at Elm Street, marking the approximate place where General “Mad” Anthony Wayne signed the Treaty of Greene Ville.

 BRADFORD RAILROAD MUSEUM

-The museum located at 200 North Miami Avenue, Bradford, Ohio, has restored the switching tower.
+The museum located at 200 North Miami Avenue, Bradford, Ohio, is dedicated to the preservation of Bradford, Ohio's railroad history.
+The railroad was once a significant part of Bradford's economy, employing many who manned the trains, worked in the switching yards and in the roundhouse where steam locomotives were kept and serviced between runs.
+The museum has restored Bradford's former Pennsylvania Railroad BF interlocking tower and opened a museum in a former bank building.
 The BF Tower was put in service in 1925 and placed on the National Register of Historic Places in 1995.
-The museum houses a collection of photos and artifacts from the rail operation in Bradford, Ohio, from 1855-1985 featuring the Pennsylvania Railroad, Penn Central, and Conrail.
+The museum houses a collection of photos, artifacts, and displays from the rail operation in Bradford, Ohio, from 1855-1985 featuring the Pennsylvania Railroad, Penn Central, and Conrail which allows visitors to journey through Bradford's railroad history.

 BIRTHPLACE OF LOWELL THOMAS

-The house where Lowell Thomas was born has been moved from its original location in Woodington to the grounds of the Garst Museum.
+Lowell Thomas was an adventurer, explorer, world traveler and author, but most remembered as a radio news commentator on the CBS Radio Network.
+The house where Lowell Thomas was born has been moved from its original location in Woodington, Ohio to the grounds of the Garst Museum.
 The home has been refurbished to the time period of his youth.

 BIRTHPLACE OF ANNIE OAKLEY

-A monument located on U.S. 127, just south of North Star, marks the location of Annie Oakley’s birthplace near Willowdell, on Spencer Road in Patterson Township.
+A monument located on U.S. 127, just south of North Star on Spencer Road near Willowdell in Patterson Township, marks the location of Annie Oakley’s birthplace.

 GRAVESITE OF ANNIE OAKLEY